BinaryAnalysisPlatform/bap-toolkit-manager/README.md

 # Overview

-`bap-report` provides an easy way to run `bap` against variaty of artifacts and analysis.
+`bap-report` provides an easy way to run `bap` against variety of artifacts and analysis.
 Underneath of the hood `bap-report` is an extra layer for docker containers, so there is no need to install `bap` manually or to know how what arguments to feed to the docker.